karlmikko/react-font-awesome/README.md

 Font Awesome is truely awesome - React is equally awesome!

-View the example to see how to use it!
+View the [https://rawgit.com/KingKarl85/react-font-awesome/master/example.html](example) to see how to use it!

 ## Future Development